 This method allows one to remove constraints. index can be, as usually, the subsystem number or name, if we want to remove local constraints.
 But it can also be a vector of scalars or a cell array of names, if we want to remove coupling constraints. flag can be 'state' or 'in' or 'out' or 'exo' or 'cen' or 'deltau'.
 In this way it is possible to remove, for instance, state constraints only.
-If flag is 'exo' or 'cen' we refer to the constraints to exogenous signals $d{[i]}$ or centralized input, and in this case we have to specify the number of signal/signals interested.
+If flag is 'exo' or 'cen' we refer to the constraints of exogenous input $d{[i]}$ or centralized control input $u{cen,[i]}$ , and in this case we have to specify the number of signal/signals interested.
 If flag is not specified all constraints on states, inputs and outputs of the system in index will be removed.
-Fore example if flag is empty and index is 1, then X_1 , U_1 and Y_1 will be removed.
+Fore example if flag is empty and index is 1, then $X_1$ , $U_1$ and $Y_1$ will be removed.
 See help removeConstraint for more information.